azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 In your app's main entry-point, before making any other calls or initialising other libraries, do the following:
 1. Check if GameDock is supported for the current platform (mobile/pc etc).
-2. Attach event handlers for any GameDock events that your app should requires.
+2. Attach event handlers for any GameDock events that your app requires.
 3. Initialise GameDock.

 Example (including privacy policy / GDPR and Google Play Games for Android):